d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 ```

 :begin_tab:`mxnet`
 Earlier, we demonstrated that, after calling the `hybridize` function, the model is able to achieve superior computing performance and portability.
-Note, though that hybridization can affect model flexibility, in particular in terms of control flow.
+Note that hybridization can affect model flexibility, in particular in terms of control flow.

 Besides, contrary to the `Block` instance, which needs to use the `forward` function, for a `HybridBlock` instance we need to use the `hybrid_forward` function.
 :end_tab: